kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 This same folder structure can be further expanded to add kubeone installations for additional environments like staging and prod.

-### Installation of KKP with Argo Installation Steps
-For ease of installation, a `Makefile` has been provided to just make commands easier to read.
-Internally, it just depends on helm, kubectl and kubermatic-installer binaries.
-But you will need to look at `make` target definitions in `Makefile` to adjust DNS names.

-While for my demo, provided files would work, you would need to look through each file under `dev` folder and customize the values as per your need.

 ### Note about URLs:
-This demo codebase assumes `argodemo.lab.kubermatic.io` as base URL for KKP.
+The [demo codebase](https://github.com/dharapvj/kkp-using-argocds) assumes `argodemo.lab.kubermatic.io` as base URL for KKP.
 KKP Dashboard is available at this URL.
 So master argocd, all master tools like prometheus, grafana, etc are accessible at `*.argodemo.lab.kubermatic.io`
 The seed need it's own DNS prefix which configured as `self.seed`.
-This prefix needs to be configured in Route53.
+This prefix needs to be configured in Route53 or similar DNS provider in your setup.

-Similarly, this demo creates 2nd seed named `india-seed`.
+Similarly, the demo creates 2nd seed named `india-seed`.
 Thus, 2nd seed's argocd, prometheus, grafana etc are accessible at `*.india.argodemo.lab.kubermatic.io`.
 And this seed's DNS prefix is `india.seed`.

 These names would come handy to understand below references to them and customize these values as per your setup.